-In the Situation of a Fire – Plan Ahead and Prepare
+In the Circumstance of a Fire – Plan Ahead and Prepare

-- Fireplaces: Creosote is extremely flammable and it forms in your fireplace and chimney after it’s been used, so make sure to get your fireplace cleaned and maintained regularly.
-Having a large, strong screen is also critical to avoid sparks from coming into the room and rolling logs.
+- Fireplaces: Creosote is very flammable and it forms in your fireplace after it’s been used, so make sure to get your fireplace cleaned regularly.
+Getting a large, strong screen is also critical to prevent sparks from coming into the room and rolling logs.

-Contact the Experienced Fire Damage Restoration Contractors from Paul Davis
+Contact the Experienced Fire Damage Repair Technicians at Paul Davis

 House fires happen, whether it’s something completely out of your control or an accident, Paul Davis is here to help out.
 Our fire damage repair services can restore your property back to normal again.
 Contact us at 888-473-7669 and a franchise in your location will be there for you.